LLNL/axom/src/docs/sphinx/coding_guide/sec8_design_implement.rst

       deviate from the intent of the base class.
 Remember that derived classes are subsets, not supersets, of their base classes.

-6.4.8 Inherited non-virtual methods **must not** be overloaded or hidden.
+8.28 Inherited non-virtual methods **must not** be overloaded or hidden.

-6.4.9 A virtual function in a base class **should only** be implemented in the base class if its behavior is always valid default behavior for *any* derived class.
+8.29 A virtual function in a base class **should only** be implemented in the base class if its behavior is always valid default behavior for *any* derived class.

-6.4.10 If a method in a base class is not expected to be overridden in any derived class, then the method **should not** be declared virtual.
+8.30 If a method in a base class is not expected to be overridden in any derived class, then the method **should not** be declared virtual.

-6.4.11 If each derived class has to provide specific behavior for a base class virtual function, then it **should** be declared *pure virtual*.
+8.31 If each derived class has to provide specific behavior for a base class virtual function, then it **should** be declared *pure virtual*.

-6.4.12 Virtual functions **must not** be called in a class constructor or destructor.
+8.32 Virtual functions **must not** be called in a class constructor or destructor.
 Doing so is undefined behavior.
 Even if it seems to work correctly, it is fragile and potentially non-portable.

-6.4.13 A constructor for a derived class **must** call the appropriate constructor for each of its base classes to insure that each object is properly allocated and initialized.

-6.4.14 Copy operations for a derived class **must** call the appropriate copy operations for each of its base classes to insure that each object is properly allocated and initialized.

 --------------------------------------------------------------------
-6.5 Inline Functions
+Inline functions
 --------------------------------------------------------------------

 Function inlining is a compile time operation and the full definition of an